 Knockmany Forest - tree disease

-There is an outbreak of the Japanese larch tree disease (P. ramorum) in Knockmany Forest, Augher, County Tyrone.
+There was an outbreak of the Japanese larch tree disease (P. ramorum) in Knockmany Forest, Augher, County Tyrone and due to this 170 infected trees were felled in 2017.

 For further information on preventing the spread of tree disease, see the following nidirect page: